boonyong6/how-linux-works/README.md

 ### 4.4.3 The LVM Implementation

 - LVM is just the name of a suite of user-space utilities.
-- **Kernel handles the work of routing** a request for a location on a logical volume’s block device to the true location on an actual device.
+- **Kernel handles the work of routing** a request for a location on a logical volume's block device to the true location on an actual device.
 - **Device mapper (kernel driver)** is sandwiched between normal block devices and the filesystem.
-- There’s a **header** at the beginning of every **PV** that identifies the volume as well as its volume groups and the logical volumes within.
+- There's a **header** at the beginning of every **PV** that identifies the volume as well as its volume groups and the logical volumes within.

   ```bash
   # Shows the LVM header on a PV